 About 14% of women may get a drop in their blood pressure from an epidural.
 This may cause nausea and dizziness.

 One of the other after birth side effects is some problems urinating.
 To solve this, women end up using a urinary catheter for a while once they have gotten an epidural.

-Generally, there are no post-birth epidural side effects that are known to be extremely dangerous and risky.
-As for the baby, there are no studies that show any adverse effects that are caused by an epidural.
+Generally, there are no post-birth epidural side effects that are known to be extremely dangerous.
+As for the baby, no studies are showing any adverse effects caused by an epidural.

-There are different types of painkillers that are used during childbirth.
+Different types of painkillers are used during childbirth.
 The epidural side effects are not as severe as with other types of pain relievers.
 Most experts recommend an epidural as it is effective and has fewer side effects.
 Consult your doctor before choosing a pain relief option.